-- However, when he has won the loyalty and admiration of the leaders of the world, be will renege on the covenant he negotiated and betray Israel.
+- However, when he has won the loyalty and admiration of the leaders of the world, he will renege on the covenant he negotiated and betray Israel.

-Daniel 9:27, but in the middle of the week he will put a stop to sacrifice and grain offering; and on the wing of abominations will come one who makes desolate, even until a complete destruction, one that is decreed, is poured out on the one who makes desolate.
+Daniel 9:27, In the middle of the week he will put a stop to sacrifice and grain offering; and on the wing of abominations will come one who makes desolate, even until a complete destruction, one that is decreed, is poured out on the one who makes desolate.

 Illus – This was pictured another time in history when Israel was under the oppression of the Greek General Antiochus Epiphanes who governed that region after the death of Alexander the Great.
-He sacrificed a pig on the Holy of Holies, tried to force some Jews to eat it and when they refused had them sacrificed on the Jewish altar.
-He also erected an altar to Jupiter in the temple.
+He hated Jews.
+To anger them, he sacrificed a swine in the Holy of Holies in the Temple.
+He then tried to force some of the Jews to eat the swine and when they refused, he had them sacrificed on the Jewish altar.
+He erected an altar to Jupiter in the temple.
 The Jews revolted and threw off the oppressor.
-This is commemorated by the Jewish holiday Hanukah each year.
+This is commemorated each year by the Jewish holiday Hanukah.

 Matthew 24:15-16, “Therefore when you see the Abomination of Desolations which was spoken of through Daniel the prophet, standing in the holy place (let the reader understand), then those who are in Judea must flee to the mountains.”

-- In order for the ‘abomination of desolations’ prophecy to be fulfilled, there will need to be a Jewish Temple in Jerusalem.
+- In order for the ‘abomination of desolations’ prophecy to be fulfilled, the Jewish Temple will be rebuilt in Jerusalem in the latter days.

 - Many believe that this will be a vital part of the covenant of peace that the Antichrist negotiates.

-Illus – Muslims built a mosque and the Dome of the Rock over the traditional site of the Jewish Temple.
-Christian scholars believe that it would be possible to build a Jewish Temple next to the Dome of the Rock with a wall separating them.
+Illus – Muslims built the al Aqsa mosque and the Dome of the Rock over the traditional site of the Jewish Temple.
+Christian scholars believe it would be possible to build a Jewish Temple next to the Dome of the Rock with a wall separating them.
 This could possibly fulfill a prophecy in Ezekiel.

 II.
 Three Horsemen Follow

-- We have been focusing on the Antichrist who is represented by the white horse, but the other three will bring great disaster.
+- We have been focusing on the Antichrist who is represented by the white horse, the first horse of the apocalypse.
+But the other three will bring great disaster.

 - The scroll itself will not be opened at this point; this is only the breaking of the seals which surround it.